-It’s getting close to Memorial Day Weekend, the unofficial kickoff of summer.
+It’s Memorial Day Weekend, the unofficial kickoff of summer.
 You’ve got a lot of places to go this summer, and some hot food would be nice, right?
 We cooked this recipe for Coconut Lime Shrimp Ala Buick and Curried Potatoes in half an hour under the hood.

 DISCLAIMER: Cooking food on a hot exhaust manifold is dumb and could potentially lead to fire, car accidents, pestilence, dysentery, Nursemaid’s Elbow and drymouth.
 Do not attempt.